HR-CMGT/PRG06-vue-workshop/presentation/workflow.md

 If we want a parent component to respond to changes in a child component, we have to listen to **events** that the child **emits**.

 The reason Vue works like this, is that the child does not need to know who is listening to the event.
-In other words, the child is still ignorant about its surroundings (*encapsulation*)

-The parent needs to have an event handler that decides what happens if the child emits an event.
-This way, the parent retains full control over its own state.
+Only the parent can change its own state.

 ---